MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

    > [!NOTE]
    > Any custom insight cards created by your organization through Assistant Studio will be displayed as reminders.

--	**Insight**: Displays suggestions based on AI-driven models for things that requires your attention.
+-	**Insight**: Displays suggestions based on AI-driven models for things that require your attention.
 For example, a card might highlight an email with a negative sentiment that could put an opportunity at risk, suggest ways to prioritize an opportunity, suggest a cross-sale, or prompt you to look at recent items that have been auto-captured.

 ### Characteristics of assistant categories